 The Global Impact Exchange quarterly publication serves to advance domestic and international conversations around diversity, inclusion, and equity in global education with respect to the thematic focus identified each quarter.

-Diversity Abroad welcomes submissions for the Winter 2019 edition of The Global Impact Exchange: A Quarterly Publication of Diversity Abroad.
+Diversity Abroad welcomes submissions for the Spring 2019 edition of The Global Impact Exchange: A Quarterly Publication of Diversity Abroad.
 Article submissions can take various forms, including: scholarly articles, opinion pieces, book reviews, student stories, personal narratives, research findings, etc. We encourage contributors who have experience working with diverse and underrepresented groups in global education including racial and ethnic minorities, LGBTQ, persons with disabilities, religious diversity, high financial need, community college students, and first generation college students.
 Selected articles will be shared widely through Diversity Abroad communication platforms.

 Article Submissions May Include Focus On: